 That being said, my artwork has always been somewhat cartoonish so I've never considered it to be as exceptional as the kind you'd find in a DC Comics comic book.
 None the less, I'm quite proud of my artwork and find it well suited to my particular sense of humour.
 Drawing is something that I enjoy immensely, especially when I'm making up my own characters.
 So with that in mind, I've compiled this blog page to present a few of my own original superheroes.
 Enjoy!

-This is the very first drawing of my patriotic superhero Canadian Crusader which I created sometime between 1989 and 1991.
+This is the very first drawing of my patriotic superhero Canadian Crusader which I created sometime between 1987 and 1991.
 During my mid to late teens I drew comics about Canadian Crusader for fun and created his entire backstory.
 Although I was a teenager, when it came to designing his costume I knew enough to do my due diligence as any professional artist would do, so I researched other Canadian superheroes of the day to avoid copying someone else's design, and have acquired a registered copyright for this drawing.
+Of course my research was done well before the internet had become so widely accessible, so I had to do things the old fashioned way at the public library.
+Now a days, with the ease of the internet there really is no excuse for accidently copying another artists work due to lack of research... or ones laziness to do so.
+In addition to the copyright, I also own Canadian Crusader as a registered trademark.

 In 2006 I made a puppet of Canadian Crusader for my show "Heroes Past and Present".
 I've included more information about that project on the "Hand Puppet Heroes" page of this blog: http://mikeyspuppetryblog.blogspot.ca/p/mike-artelles-puppets-heroes-past-and.html

-In 2014 I made this Canadian Crusader mini comic book based on my "Heroes Past and Present".
+In 2014 I made this Canadian Crusader mini comic book based on my "Heroes Past and Present" live show.
 Included in the comic is the origin story which shows how RCMP officer Melvin Maples becomes Canadian Crusader.
-This and several other mini comics can be viewed for free on my Pythor Comics website: http://www.pythorcomics.ca/
+This and several other of my mini comics can be read for free on this blog.

-Here is another drawing of Canadian Crusader from the mini comic.
+Here is another drawing of Canadian Crusader from the mini comic, along with his evil nemesis Icicles Man!

 Canadian Crusader also has some official merch!
 Here is the first Canadian Crusader T-shirt!!!